“...an entertaining and innovative look at one of Gilbert and Sullivan’s most popular works.“

 Peep-Bo – Hayley Jobson

-Katisha – Lynlee Williams
+Katisha – Lynlee Williams, Stephanna Betts (Stawell)

 Nanki-Poo – Lachlan McIntyre